-You know the potential benefits of holding a corporate meeting or event for your business, yet the overwhelming decisions that you are confronted by can freeze you right in your tracks.
-Often, the creativity behind cultivating excitement and building engagement at an event can be a bit out of scope for people.
-This is where a meeting planner can rush in with his or her rolodex and bring the tactical skills associated with crafting an event that will impact your company in a positive manner.
+You know the potential benefits of holding a corporate meeting or event for your business.
+Yet, the overwhelming decisions that you are confronted by can freeze you right in your tracks.
+The creativity behind cultivating excitement and building engagement at an event can be a bit out of scope for people.
+This is where a meeting planner can rush in with their rolodex and bring the tactical skills associated with crafting an event that will positively impact your company.

-Here are some things to consider when seeking the right fit:
+Here are some things to consider when seeking the right meeting planner for you:

 How many years of experience?